ivanfiddy/HorribleGeneAnalyzer/README.md

 '''

 # Load a file with python
-with open('file.fasta', 'f') as f:
+with open('file.fasta', 'r') as f:

   # Passes a fasta file as parameter
   bases = AnalyzeDNA(f)